wbarfuss/EcoPG/README.md

 ## Reference
-Barfuss W, Donges JF, Vasconcelos VV, Kurths J, Levin SA (2020) *Caring for the future can turn tragedy into comedy for long-term collective action under risk of collapse* accepted for publication in PNAS.
+Barfuss W, Donges JF, Vasconcelos VV, Kurths J, Levin SA (2020) *Caring for the future can turn tragedy into comedy for long-term collective action under risk of collapse*, accepted for publication in PNAS.